|Nutrition Facts (per serving)|

 Soak the oats in 1 cup of water for 4 minutes.

-Bring 2 cups of water and the cinnamon stick to a boil while the oats are soaking.
+While the oats are soaking, bring the remaining 2 cups of water and the cinnamon stick to a boil in medium heat.

-Add the soaked oats along with any residual soaking liquid to the water when it begins to boil.
+When the water boils, add the soaked oats along with any residual soaking liquid.

-Stir in the rinsed raisins and reduce the heat to low.
-Cook covered for 5 to 6 minutes or until the mixture becomes very thick.
+Cover the pot and cook for 5 to 6 minutes or until the mixture becomes very thick.

-- Use quick-cooking oats in place of rolled oats but adjust the cooking time based on the package instructions.
+- If you're short on time, use quick oats in place of rolled oats but follow the package instructions to adjust the cooking time.